Who we are

 The CCBE is recognised as the voice of the European legal profession representing, through its members, more than 1 million European lawyers.

 CCBE membership includes the bars and law societies of 45 countries from the European Union, the European Economic Area, and wider Europe.
-The organisation consists of 32 full, three associate, and ten observer member countries (see Statutes for information on membership determination).
+The organisation consists of 32 member countries and 13 further associate and observer countries (see Statutes for information on membership determination).

 The CCBE represents European bars and law societies in their common interests before European and other international institutions.
 It regularly acts as a liaison between its members and the European institutions, international organisations, and other legal organisations around the world.